 Anyway, I feel that I can’t put into words how this book felt so close to me so I will just say: go read it.
 It’s wonderful.

-Read Folklorn.
-It is important.
-It is beautiful, and wonderful, and I absolutely applaud what Angela Mi Young Hur was able to accomplish here.
+Read Folklorn It is important.
+It is beautiful and wonderful.
+It is the first book to make me feel like I can claim Asian American for myself.
+I absolutely applaud what Angela Mi Young Hur was able to accomplish here.

 Angela Hur received a B.A. in English Literature from Harvard and an MFA in Creative Writing from Notre Dame, where she won the Sparks Fellowship and the Sparks Prize, a post-graduate fellowship.
 Her debut The Queens of K-Town was published by MacAdam/Cage in 2007.
 It has been assigned in Asian-American literature classes at Stanford, UC Berkeley, University of British Columbia, and University of Seoul.